 Job Interviews: we love to hate them, and hate to love them.
-Like it or not however, at a point in their life pretty much everyone will be heading in for an important interview.
-I guarantee you, not many people enjoy interviews, even the interviewer.
+Like it or not however, at some point in their life pretty much everyone will be heading in for an important interview.
+I guarantee you not many people enjoy interviews, even the interviewer.
 If you’re one of those people that enjoy them, good for you (though I’m not sure why you’re reading this article).
-This may be tailored to people that need a little extra courage or just a little assurance that everything will be okay.
+This may be tailored to people that need a little extra courage or just some assurance that everything will be okay.

 There are many things you can do for yourself prior to an interview (phone, virtual, or in-person).
 Read on for my best pre-interview tips and tricks.

 1. Don't Be An Airhead

 MAKE SURE TO RESEARCH THE COMPANY YOU ARE INTERVIEWING FOR.
 This may seem like a no-brainer, but the number of times candidates didn’t even know the name of the company they’re interviewing for baffles me.
 Be respectful of their interest in you and write down some notes after looking at their website or see if you can find anything about them in the news.

 - They specialize in X product or services.
 They have 500 locations nationwide in x,y,z states.
 They are planning to merge with X Company in a year.
 These will help you identify questions you can ask to the interviewee once the interview is underway.